 “If you love the ocean, or you know someone who loves the ocean, or maybe you lost someone who just love[d] being outdoors … comment on this video with their name and a bit of their story, and I’ll put their name on my board here, just like I’ve done with my dad upfront,” he says in the video.
 “And I’ll take them out in the ocean for you.”

 Names poured in from thousands of strangers grieving the loss of loved ones, a response exacerbated by a relentless pandemic.
-And with that, the One Last Wave Project
+And with that, the One Last Wave Project was born.

 A community of strangers are healing together

 About two months later, Fischer has received over 5,000 names and written most of them on two surfboards.
 The first two surfboards ran out of space – he’s working on getting more.
 He’s surfed the boards several times.

 With his silver sharpie, he writes the names in neat letters on the surfboard and puts a clear acrylic coat over them so they don’t wash off.
 Sometimes, he makes a video or takes a photo of a name and shares it with the person’s loved ones.
 He also posts photos of the surfboard with the names on social media.

 After grieving his father alone during the pandemic, which began roughly two years ago this week, Fischer started the One Last Wave Project to exchange stories with a community of people going through the same pain.
 They’re essentially healing together, he says.

 “You feel like you’re the only one that’s dealing with that.
 Even though you know it’s happening to other people, there’s a feeling of solitude,” Fischer says.
 “And when I was able to be vulnerable in those moments and share my grief with other individuals, it allowed other people to sort of break down that barrier of feeling alone and be able to share their loved ones as well.”